Internal conflict in Peru: Continued activity (2017–present)

 The first attack of 2018 took place on 7 June, when four policemen were killed in an ambush in Anco District, Churcampa.
 Two days later, Víctor Quispe Palomino ("Comrade José") released a statement declaring himself the leader of the Shining Path, and announcing its restructuring as the Militarized Communist Party of Peru (MPCP), as well as its intention to carry out more attacks.
 An alliance with the Plurinational Association of Tawantinsuyo Reservists (ASPRET) to form the United Democratic Andean Revolutionary Front of Peru (FUDARP) was also announced.
 On the 11th, a group of militants attacked a military base in Mazángaro, injuring six soldiers.
 On 19 September, an ambush led to the killing of "Comrade Basilio" and an unnamed second rebel.

-On 26 February 2019, a military-police operation in Pucacolpa District led to the killing of "Comrade Leonidas", who was in charge of the security forces protecting Jorge Quispe Palomino ("Comrade Raúl").
+On 26 February 2019, a police–military operation in Pucacolpa District led to the killing of "Comrade Leonidas", who was in charge of the security forces protecting Jorge Quispe Palomino ("Comrade Raúl").
 By this point, the VRAEM was the main cocaine production site in the continent, and its citizenry lived under poor conditions, with 53% suffering of malnutrition and 36% being illiterate, and 77% of houses lacking drinking water or a sewerage system.
 Forced labour was still in widespread use, and military forces operated in poor conditions.
 On 9 May, a column entered Roble District to transport materials, including chemicals.
 On 21 July, an attack in Huanta District led to the capture of weapons and munitions left behind by the group, believed to have acted in response to the capture of "Julio Chapo" (or "Sergio").

-On 21 December 2020, one Navy serviceman was killed and 3 others are wounded after being shot at while patrolling the Ene River on 3 River Hovercraft in Junín.
+On 21 December 2020, one Navy serviceman was killed and three others are wounded after being shot at while patrolling the Ene River on three river hovercraft in Junín.

 On 23 May 2021, during that year's elections, remnants of the Shining Path massacred civilians at San Miguel del Ene, a town in the VRAEM region.
 Various sources claimed that the death toll of the attack is between 16 and 18 residents.